infoatgodreams/GoDreams-Repository/Roll Ups/Physical Health/Physical Health.md

 Ethical Issues
 Problems in institutional settings

-Condition --- Definition-- Prevalence--Points -- Assessment
+Condition --- Definition-- Prevalence--Points --Recommendation-- Assessment

 # Current realities in institutional settings
 In a literature review conducted for a study on morbidity in preschool children in institutions in Kenya, we find out that [^3]